davidgomes/london-file-explorer/README.md

 # London File Explorer

-## Disclaimer
+#### Disclaimer

-This is just an experiment with Apollo, GraphQL, React and Electron. *I should not be using apollo-link-state for this*.
+This is just an experiment with Apollo, GraphQL, React and Electron. **I should not be using apollo-link-state for this**.

-## London File Explorer
+## About

-For fun, I decided to build a file explorer
+For fun, I decided to build a file explorer with JavaScript using Electron, Apollo/GraphQL and React.
+The idea is that I have a GraphQL server running inside my application that resolves to the file system API.
+I built this as part of my talk at [React Fest](http://reactfest.uk) 2018 about GraphQL Servers running on the client.

 ## Todo